Dušan Mandić

 Dušan Mandić (Душан Мандић; born 16 June 1994) is a Serbian water polo player who plays for Ferencváros.

 He was a part of the Montenegrin junior water polo team before opting to play for Serbia.
 With Serbian junior national team he won a gold medal at the 2011 Junior Water Polo World Championship.
-At the 2012 Summer Olympics, he competed for the Serbia men's national water polo team in the men's event,winning bronze.
-He has won three gold medals for Serbia at the Olympics, the most recent one coming in Paris in 2024.
+At the 2012 Summer Olympics, he competed for the Serbia men's national water polo team in the men's event, winning bronze.

+He has won one bronze and three gold medals for Serbia at the Olympics, the most recent one coming in Paris in 2024.
 He was also named MVP of the tournament in Paris as well.
+Mandić is widely considered as one of the best water polo players worldwide.